Royal West Norfolk Golf Club

 - Royal West Norfolk Golf Club has the best golf course at a beach club.

 - The sleeper bunkers!

-- Quirk and the strategic 8th and 9th!
+- The world-class strategic 8th and 9th!

 - Today's 8th was originally a mid-length par 4 and tiny par 3.
 They were combined in 1893.